s0hrbeck/projectspring2024/groupotters_annotation_comments.md

 PAT_91_356_74
 There’s multiple lesions and multiple pen marks.
 In one place it looks like there is pen marks on a lesion.

+## a2

+PAT_579_1099_551
+lots of hair in the way of lesion

+PAT_650_1230_636
+nearby discolouration is hard to distinguish whether part of the lesion or not, included in segmentation regardless

+PAT_721_1365_819
+lesion edges unclear due to pen marking the outline

+PAT_747_1408_742
+hair in the way of lesion

 ## a4